-I’ve put together all my tips and tricks in this Guide for How To Maintain Living Herbs for months at a time!
+I’ve put together all my best tips and tricks in this guide for How To Maintain Living Herbs for months at a time!
 Plus you’ll find lots of recipe inspiration below as well for how to use them.

-I started buying living herbs from the grocery store about a year ago.
-They’re a great way to have more fresh herbs available without so much waste.
-It seems every time I buy a package of basil, it turns brown within a couple of days, (maybe it’s because we live up north and our produce isn’t always the freshest – who knows).
+Living herbs are a great way to have more fresh herbs available without so much waste.
+It seems every time I buy a package of basil, it turns brown within a couple of days.
+(Maybe it’s because we live up north and our produce isn’t always the freshest – who knows?)

 There’s a few key points when it comes to how to maintain living herbs: